 Print Forms on Demand

 Many business forms are printed in bulk.
 Because they are pre-printed, these forms often become obsolete before they are used.
-Electronic forms technology allows you to print forms on demand, allowing you to print completed forms on any printer or multifunction system in your office, eliminating the usage and cost of pre-printed forms.
+Electronic forms technology allows you to print forms on demand, allowing you to print completed forms on any laser printers or copiers in your office, eliminating the usage and cost of pre-printed forms.

 Don’t Fax, Scan-to-Email Instead